sponugupaty/sponugupaty.github.io/_posts/2020-04-26-DistributedSystems.md

 - Geographic Scalability - Possible to use multiple datacenters to reduce time to respond to queries .
 - Handle the cross data center latency in a sensible manner
 - administrative scalability - adding nodes doesnt increase the administrative costs of system
-- A scalable system meets the peformane and avalability needs of its users
+- A scalable system meets the peformance and avalability needs of its users
 - *Performance* is amount of work accomplished compared to time and resources used
 - Depending on context , may involve one of the following
 - 1.short response time/ low latency